U.K. Court Opens Door for Julian Assange Extradition to U.S., Overturning Earlier Ruling

 - Share this article on Tumblr

-The U.S. government has won a ruling on its appeal in the legal battle over the extradition of Wikileaks founder Julian Assange.

-A British appellate court opened the door for Assange to be extradited by overturning a lower court ruling that found the WikiLeaks founder’s mental health was too fragile to be extradited withstand the American criminal justice system.
-“The court allows the appeal,” a judge said.
+A British appellate court opened the door Friday for Julian Assange to be extradited to the United States by overturning a lower court’s decision that the WikiLeaks founder’s mental health was too fragile to withstand the American criminal justice system.

-Assange’s fiancee Stella Moris said he would appeal Friday’s decision though.
-“We will appeal this decision at the earliest possible moment,” she said.
-“How can it be fair, how can it be right, how can it be possible, to extradite Julian to the very country which plotted to kill him?”

-In October, U.S. authorities launched a new battle to make Assange face American justice, telling British judges that if they agree to extradite the WikiLeaks founder on espionage charges, he could serve any U.S. prison sentence he receives in his native Australia.
+The High Court in London ruled that U.S. assurances were enough to guarantee Assange would be treated humanely and directed a lower court judge to send the extradition request to Britain’s interior minister for review.
+Home Secretary Priti Patel, who oversees law enforcement in the U.K., will make the final decision on whether to extradite Assange.

+“There is no reason why this court should not accept the assurances as meaning what they say,” the High Court ruling stated.
+“There is no basis for assuming that the USA has not given the assurances in good faith.”

+“We will fight,” Moris said outside court, where supporters gathered with banners demanding Assange’s release.
+“Every generation has an epic fight to fight and this is ours, because Julian represents the fundamentals of what it means to live in a free society,” she said.

+Assange, 50, is currently being held at London’s high-security Belmarsh Prison.
+The High Court ordered that he remain in custody pending the outcome of the extradition case.

-In January, a lower U.K. court refused a U.S. request to extradite Assange over WikiLeaks’ publication of secret American military documents a decade ago.
-Back then, district Judge Vanessa Baraitser ruled that Assange, who has spent years in hiding and in British prisons as he fights extradition, was likely to kill himself if held under harsh U.S. prison conditions.
+In January, a lower court judge refused the U.S. request to extradite Assange to face spying charges over WikiLeaks’ publication of secret military documents a decade ago.
+District Judge Vanessa Baraitser denied extradition on health grounds, saying the Australian citizen was likely to kill himself if held under harsh U.S. prison conditions.

-Appealing against that decision at the High Court in London, an attorney for the U.S. government denied that Assange’s mental health was too fragile to withstand the U.S. judicial system.
-Lawyer James Lewis said Assange “has no history of serious and enduring mental illness” and does not meet the threshold of being so ill that he cannot resist harming himself.
+The United States appealed, challenging the notion that Assange’s mental health made him too vulnerable to withstand the U.S. judicial system.
+James Lewis, a lawyer for the U.S. government, said Assange “has no history of serious and enduring mental illness” and does not meet the threshold of being so ill that he cannot resist harming himself.

+U.S. authorities have told British judges that if Assange is extradited for prosecution, he would be eligible to serve any U.S. prison sentence he receives in his native Australia.
+The authorities also said he wouldn’t be held at the supermax penitentiary in Florence, Colorado, the highest-security prison in the United States.

+The U.S. has indicted Assange on 17 espionage charges and one charge of computer misuse over WikiLeaks’ publication of thousands of leaked military and diplomatic documents.
+The charges carry a maximum sentence of 175 years in prison, although Lewis said “the longest sentence ever imposed for this offense is 63 months.”

 THR Newsletters